baselime/docs/sending-data/overview.md

 You can send your telemetry data to Baselime with either of:
 - Auto-instrumentation with OpenTelemetry
-- HTTP API to send events in batches
+- Events API to send events in batches
 - Automatic CloudWatch subscription filters
 - Automatic CloudTrail events